generalibm/generalibm.github.io/source/_posts/unsigned-intergers-in-cpp.md

 }
 ```

 The author of fun() was expecting someone to call this  function with only positive numbers.
 But the caller is passing in *-1*.
 What happens in this case?

 The signed argument of *-1* gets implicitly converted to an  unsigned parameter.  *-1* isn’t in the range of an unsigned number, so it  wraps around to some large number (probably `4294967295`).
 Then the program goes ballistic.
 Worse, there’s no good way to guard against  this condition from happening.
 C++ will freely convert between signed  and unsigned numbers, but it won’t do any range checking to make sure  you don’t overflow your type.

 Many modern programming languages (such as Java and C#) either don’t include unsigned types, or limit their use.
 Python would raise a exception.
+Rust has some interresting rules involving this behavior.
+When you're compliling in debug mode, Rust includes checks for integer overflow that cause your program to *panic* at runtime.
+When you're compliling in release mode, Rust does not include checks for integer overflow.
+Instead, if overflow occurs, Rust also performs *two's complement wrapping* like c++ does.

 **Bjarne Stroustrup**,  the designer of C++, said, “Using an `unsigned` instead of an `int` to gain one more bit to represent positive integers is almost never a good idea”.